-In a multiple car accident there can be pile ups where a number of cars crash into another.
+In a car accident involving multiple motor vehicles, there can be pile-ups where a number of cars crash into another.
 An extreme example is an accident reported by MSN news where 35 cars piled up on the Long Island Expressway toward the end of December in 2012.
 The multiple vehicle accident killed a 68-year-old woman in a chain reaction that began when a tractor-trailer lost control, crashing into several vehicles.
-At least three vehicles caught on fire and the first car colliding with the tractor trailer was completely incinerated.
+At least three vehicles caught on fire and the first car that collided with the tractor-trailer was completely incinerated.
 Accidents like this often happen in places similar to Long Island where the cold and brutal winters form ice on the road that makes driving more dangerous than normal.
 Black ice, in particular, can surprise drivers because it blends so well with the black pavement on the road.

 New York is a no-fault accident state, which means that each policyholder’s insurance company covers their damages when a car accident occurs.
 However, when personal injury damages exceed the limits of auto insurance policies and injuries are severe enough to meet New York’s no fault, severe injury threshold, injury victims can sue other parties for their negligence in causing the accident.
 When suing a third party, that other party’s insurance company must cover the damages.